IrfanAlvi01/AutoAppLoader/README.md

 project.
 All functionalities of this project are modular and located in separate files. `CustomA-B.cs` files contain code for custom app loading functionlity, where `panelShooter.cs` file has code for multi-mode screenshooter. `Setting.cs` has very basic setting options & more planned to implement in future, whereas `SubMainA-B.cs` files are self-explainatory.

+## Build:
+Build directory contains test build of this desktop app and it can be easily install in your system by executing `setup.exe` file.
+Its one of the beta build of this project, which contain few hard-coded functionlities.